ioa-maellak/devbox/README.md

 ## Credits

-This code is developed and maintained by Tassos Koutlas for the Ioannina FOSS Unit of Excellence (ma-ellak).
+This code is developed and maintained by Tassos Koutlas for the Ioannina FOSS Unit of Excellence (ioa-maellak).
 It is distributed with a EUPL v1.1 open source software license.